Zayn Malik Beats Anxiety, Has Adorable Nickname For Gigi Hadid

 We call them both too cute for words, which is probably why neither of them can get past one syllable for their special romantic names.
 Zayn did mention that there are some other nicknames they like to say, but said he’d “keep those private.”

 Malik, 24, and Hadid, 21, have been living together for the last year of their 18-month relationship, and things are definitely getting serious between them.
 The next step could be a trip to Malik’s family home in Bradford, England.
-The Mirror shares that Gigi has met her boyfriend’s family, but the model hasn’t yet seen his hometown.
+The Mirror shared that Gigi has met her boyfriend’s family, but the model hasn’t yet seen his hometown.

 “I’ve not taken her to Bradford, no – not yet.
 She’s met my family in London a few times, though.”